Compensatory SweatingTreatment Guide

 From Soaked Nightmare to New Life

-"I had ETS surgery 15 years ago for palm sweating, but got full-body compensation instead.
+"I had ETS surgery years ago for palm sweating, but got full-body compensation instead.
 I carried 3-4 changes of clothes daily, never wore light colors in summer.
 I tried Botox, medications - all temporary.
-Then I found Dr. Liu - one treatment improved over 80%.
+Then I found Dr. Liu - one treatment brought marked improvement.
 Now I can finally live normally.
-For the first time in fifteen years, the shadow of regretting ETS has lifted."
+For the first time in years, the shadow of regretting ETS has lifted."

 ※ Individual results vary; actual outcomes require doctor evaluation